Androz2091/k8s-infrastructure/README.md

 ## 🚀 Apps

 * **Pro**: This namespace is for all the services hosted for me as a freelancer, such as Umami, HasteServer, Blog, DDPE, Diswho, Instaddict.
-* **ManageInvite**: This namespace is for all the services hosted for my ManageInvite project (API, Dashboard, Discord bot).
 * **Home**: This namespace is for all the services hosted for my personal use such as Vaultwarden, TimeTagger, Immich, Monica, Mealie, FileBrowser.
 * **Managed**: This namespace is for all the services hosted for my clients.
 * **Sushiflix**: This namespace is for all media services such as Plex, Radarr, Sonarr, Bazarr, Jackett, Qbittorrent, Sabnzbd, Tautulli, Overseerr.